lhe2/ntw/README.md

 # ntw

-code associated with analysing data from various ntw-related expts 👍 listed below are file contents
+code associated with analysing data from various ntw-related expts 👍 repo contents below!

 ## 2024/...

-to come!!!!! (separated from 2023 so i can organise/structure things a little differently)
+to come!!!!! (separated from `2023/` so i can organise/structure things a little differently)

 ## 2023/...

 `2023/` includes code for spring 2022-fall 2023 ntw experiments. organisation in this is messy bc i didnt rlly plan ahead 😎

-### associated files
+### relevant scripts

 (listed in the order they should be used)